pchapin/scala/scalaness/README.rst

 SendReceive
     This folder contains a sample that uses the Active Message radio stack.

-SpartanRPC
+SnowStorm
-    This folder contains a re-implementation of SpartanRPC (Sprocket) using Scalaness (a work in progress).
+    This folder contains an implementation of the SnowStorm sample using Scalaness (compare with the version using Sprocket).

 src
     This folder contains the source of scalaness.jar, the runtime components of Scalaness that